smddzcy/getir-hackathon-2017/android/README.md

 ### Application Architecture
 This application uses Model View Presenter (MVP) architecture.

-### 3rd Party Libraries
+### Third Party Libraries
 1 - OkHttp 3.6.0 for http requests
-2 - RxAndroid 2.0.1 and RxJava 2.0.1 for server connection and better error handling 3 - Gson 2.6.2 for parsing json data to POJO
+2 - RxAndroid 2.0.1 and RxJava 2.0.1 for server connection and better error handling
+3 - Gson 2.6.2 for parsing json data to POJO
 4 - ButterKnife 8.5.1 for injecting views
-5 - Picasso 2.5.2 for handling images from the server 6 - Google Play Services for maps, location and places apis.
+5 - Picasso 2.5.2 for handling images from the server
+6 - Google Play Services for maps, location and places apis.
 7 - Android support library for backwards compatibility.